Leilamag/C-Programming/08-Constants.md

 A constant can refer to any text or number that you are using in your program.
 A piece of information or data  in your program that is unchanging unless you manually come into the code and modify the code, so this is considered a constant.
 When you create constants in C, you are creating a value that is/will be unable to be modified.

+## For example

-For example, the code below we can see the variable `num` gets modified when given the value 8:
+The code below we can see the variable `num` gets modified when given the value 8:

 #### Error

 Without the new line character in our code, we can see the output or result as 58, instead of the 5 and 8 separate;